MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almaccelerator.md

 1. Select **Add**.

-1. Search for a user you want to add to the profile.<!--note from editor: Edits here assume this has to be done one user at a time.-->
+1. Search for a user you want to add to the profile.

     ![Search for users for the Field Security Profile](media/git-8.png "Search for Users for the Field Security Profile")